Maxine Neuman: Biography

-She is currently a member of the Orchestra of St. Luke's, American Classical Orchestra, American Composers Orchestra, and the Westchester Philharmonic.
+She was a member of the Orchestra of St. Luke's, American Classical Orchestra, American Composers Orchestra, and the Westchester Philharmonic.
 She has been awarded grants from the Rockefeller Foundation, the Ford Foundation, and the National Endowment for the Arts.

 Recordings

-Neuman has recorded for Deutsche Grammophon, Columbia, Angel, EMI, Nonesuch, ECM, Biddulph, CRI, Orion, Leonarda, Argo, Opus One, Sony/Virgin, AMC, Artek, Vanguard, Musical Heritage, Albany, Northeastern and CBS World Records.
+Neuman recorded for Deutsche Grammophon, Columbia, Angel, EMI, Nonesuch, ECM, Biddulph, CRI, Orion, Leonarda, Argo, Opus One, Sony/Virgin, AMC, Artek, Vanguard, Musical Heritage, Albany, Northeastern and CBS World Records.
 Her efforts have earned three Grammy Awards.

 Instrument

-Neuman plays a J.B.Guadagnini cello, dating from 1772.
+Neuman played a G. B. Guadagnini cello, dating from 1772.